LaBoulange/tezos-baker/README.md

     - `KEY_BAKER`: This should be the friendly name you'd like to use as an alias for your baker address when managing your baker.
 This name is not shared publicly; it is used only locally.
     - `BAKER_ACCOUNT_HASH`: The tzXXX address of your baker.
     - `BAKER_LIQUIDITY_BAKING_SWITCH`: The liquidity baking vote (off, on, or pass).
 See https://tezos.gitlab.io/active/liquidity_baking.html for more details.
+    - `BAKER_ADAPTIVE_ISSUANCE_SWITCH`: The adaptive issuance trigger vote (off, on, or pass).
+Ignored by Oxford2 as Adaptive Issuance features are currently disabled.
     - `TEZPAY_ACCOUNT_HASH`: The tzYYY address of your payout account.
     - `TEZPAY_FEES`: The baking fee you wish to charge your delegators, ranging from 0 (0%) to 1 (100%).
 - Next, follow the step-by-step instructions in the `initial-setup.sh` file from this repository.
 Don't execute this file as a script.
 Instead, copy and run the instructions one at a time, as you'll be prompted to take several actions throughout the process.
 These actions are described in the comments appearing in this file.